Educating your child at home

-All parents have a duty to ensure that their children receive an efficient, full time education suitable to their age, ability and aptitude.
+All parents have a duty to make sure that their children receive an efficient, full time education suitable to their age, ability and aptitude.
 This can be done by either regular attendance at school or otherwise (under section 7 of the Education Act 1996).

 However, the law allows parents to educate their children at home instead of sending them to school.